-Meeting Place and Time: UNC Wellness Center, Meadowmont, 1:00-2:00 PM
+Meeting Place and Time: Center for Rehabilitation Care (CRC), 1:00-2:00 PM

-For more information, call 919.966.9501.
+For more information, call Dr. Judy Schmidt at 919-966-5980.

 Stroke Support Group

 This group hosts speakers to address various topics in stroke recovery for survivors, family, friends, and caregivers.
 For more information, call Dr. Judy Schmidt at 919-966-5980.

 Aphasia Support Group

 TelAbility provides telemedicine consultation to patients across North Carolina, in their own communities.
 The program, which uses internet-based video conferencing, enhances communication, care coordination and professional education for parents and care providers of young children with special needs.
 Joshua Alexander, MD, directs this program.
 The program is seeking funding to continue services for 2014.

 The STAR Project piloted a stroke telemedicine video-conferencing consult service with a rural community hospital in Robeson County.
 This part of the state has the highest stroke prevalence, but limited stroke recovery services.